MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/updates-deployment/updating.md

     > Some Unity tools, like Unity Collab, save configuration info to the Library folder.
 If using a tool that does this, first copy the tool's data folder from Library before deleting, then restore it after Library is regenerated.
 1. Re-open the project in Unity

-Once the previous steps have been performed, run the [Mixed Reality Feature Tool](#mixed-reality-feature-tool) and import the desired version of the Mixed Reality Toolkit.
+Once the previous steps have been performed, run the [Mixed Reality Feature Tool](#mixed-reality-feature-tool) and import the desired version of Mixed Reality Toolkit.

 ## Updating 2.3.0 to 2.4.0